(DI)STRESSED OUT: LIFE WITH PATINA

 Copper, for example, expresses evolution and maturity, as it starts shiny and bright, deepening to a rich “dirty penny” brown, eventually becoming a vivid and brilliant green.
 Bricks begin life as a crisply cast block of masonry.
 Over time, the edges soften and the surfaces crack a little.
 The standard red color becomes twenty different shades of the hue of origin.
 Consider the 200-year old brick sidewalks of Boston.

 Materials aside, allowing architecture to breathe, express its age and soul, and change even mutate—all this displays character and life, like the worn grooves in a wood service stair.
-Progress: A caterpillar does not exists only as a worm.
+Progress: A caterpillar does not exist only as a worm.